-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are two ways you can pay the penalty.
-Members may inform the Plan of their Part D late enrollment penalty payment option or change their choice by calling Member Services.
+There are two ways you can pay your plan premium.

 Option 1: Paying by check

 We will send you a bill each month.
 Your premium is always due by the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments.